Ian Rush: Liverpool: 1980–1987

 Rush made his international debut, in May 1980, just before he officially became a Liverpool player.
 His Liverpool début came on 13 December that year in a First Division fixture at Portman Road against Ipswich Town.
-He was standing in for his future strike-partner, Kenny Dalglish (out with an ankle injury but at the time one of the most highly rated strikers in the world), and wore his No 7 shirt.
+He was standing in for his future strike-partner, Kenny Dalglish (out with an ankle injury), and wore his No 7 shirt.
 At this stage, Liverpool were defending the league title and also contending for the European Cup, while Ipswich were emerging as surprise title contenders.
 Liverpool finished fifth (with Aston Villa winning the title), but they did win the European Cup (for the third time) and the League Cup (for the first time).
 For the League Cup triumph Rush only made one appearance during the cup run but it was a crucial one; starting the replay in the final where they beat West Ham United.
 For the European Cup campaign Rush also made one appearance; in the semi-final first leg against Bayern Munich, but he was left out of the squad for the final.

 During his first season at Liverpool the young Rush mostly played reserve team football, rather than the first team.
 His first goal for the club came on 30 September 1981 during a European Cup first round second leg tie at Anfield against Oulun Palloseura.
 Liverpool had already won the first leg at the Raatti Stadium 1–0.
 They won the second leg 7–0, with Rush scoring in the 67th minute after coming on three minutes earlier for David Johnson.

 His first two league goals came on 10 October 1981 in a 3–0 home win over Leeds United, and a month later he scored in the Merseyside derby at Anfield in a 3–1 win.
 After Christmas, Rush and Liverpool moved from tenth up to the top of the league.
 He scored a hat-trick in the 4–0 away league win over Notts County on 26 January 1982, and scored in both of the next two games.
 He managed eight goals in the League Cup (one of them in the final win over Tottenham Hotspur) and three in the FA Cup campaign which ended in a fifth round defeat by Chelsea.
 He ended the season as the club's top scorer, scoring 30 times in 49 appearances in all competitions, a ratio of 1 goal every 1.6 games.
 17 of these goals came in the League as he helped Liverpool reclaim the League championship from Aston Villa.
-He also scored a goal to help Liverpool win the 1982 Football League Cup Final against Tottenham Hotspur.
+He also scored a goal to help Liverpool win the 1982 Football League Cup final against Tottenham Hotspur.